akshatowl/MLDL-ChatBot/README.md

 ## Running the script

-Make sure you have **node** dependencies installed in order to run the local server.
+Make sure you have **node** dependencies installed to run the local server.
 In  your terminal run the following:

 ```
 npm install node